Mammy's Rhubarb Pie with Crumb Topping

 - 4 cups of 1-inch thick rhubarb slices (about 8 large stalks or 1-1/2 pounds)

-- 1 cup granulated sugar (see comments above)
+- 1 cup granulated sugar (more or less to taste, see comments above)

 - 4 tablespoons all-purpose flour